nodeblocks-dev/geekle-supply-user-adapter/README.md

 The custom adapter extends the functionality of Nodeblocks services.
 Each [Block](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/introduction#blocks) service has the default behavior implemented as an adapter called the **Default Adapter**.
 The Default Adapter is developed by the Nodeblocks team and is provided as part of the library.

-The custom adapter is a user-defined adapter that can be used to customize the behavior of Block.
+The custom adapter is a user-defined adapter that can be used to customize the behavior of each Block.
 It can be used to override the default behavior of the service, add new features, or integrate with external services.

 [About Adapters](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/introduction#adapters)